etched-ai/svql/README.md

-# parsv: SystemVerilog Module Analysis Tool
+# svql: SystemVerilog Module Analysis Tool

 A Python tool for parsing and analyzing SystemVerilog modules using SQL queries.

 ## Overview

-parsv provides a simple interface to extract and query information from SystemVerilog modules.
+svql provides a simple interface to extract and query information from SystemVerilog modules.
 It parses module parameters, ports, and their connections, storing them in SQL-queryable DataFrames.

 ## Installation